Glion Dolly Review: Overview

 |Wheels and handle let you roll like luggage|

-The Glion Dolly is a sturdy, no frills, compact commuting machine.
-It is, bar none, the most portable electric scooter available on the market today.
+The Glion Dolly is a sturdy, no-frills, compact commuting machine.
+It is one of the most portable electric scooters available on the market today.

 Portability is facilitated by dolly wheels (after which the scooter is named) and an airport luggage-style telescoping carrying handle.
 The whole scooter folds into a package with an ultra-small footprint, is easy to tow around, and will free stand on its own.